Top

 Women, particularly, seem to experience higher circulating levels of insulin, and may eat more because their insulin resistant cells are still craving glucose to fuel cell functions.

-When put through sleep deprivation trials (4 – 5 hours of sleep allowed), healthy individuals report feeling much hungrier than when they are allowed to sleep more than 8 hours a night.
-The mechanisms may be different if you are male or female.
-In contrast to women, men seem to have high circulating ghrelin – the appetite stimulant – and may eat more consequent to their levels of ghrelin.
+When put through sleep deprivation trials (4 – 5 hours of sleep allowed), healthy individuals report feeling much hungrier than when they are allowed to sleep 8 or more hours per night.
+Measured hormone levels in trial participants suggests that:

 Endocannabinoids